big-squid/react-microfe/README.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

-The same function is used to declare other shared dependencies if you have them which is addressed in the advanced section below.
+The same function is used to declare other shared dependencies if you have them which is addressed in the "Advanced Topics" section below.
 At a minimum, React and ReactDOM are always required.

-From here, simply use the `React.lazy` and `React.Suspense` apis with the `importMicrofrontend` function.
+No we can simply use the `React.lazy` and `React.Suspense` apis with the `importMicrofrontend` function.
 You should see your remote microfrontend load and mount like any other React component.

 ```jsx
 import React from 'react';